-The Regulators tab allows the user to set OTP Parameters for HVBUCK, HVLDO2, and HVLDO3.
+The Regulators tab allows the user to set OTP Parameters for V1 (HVBUCK if FS2320 or HVLDO1 if FS2300), HVLDO2, and HVLDO3.
 This tab displays a simplified diagram of the selected configuration as a visual crosscheck.

 6.5.2.1.3 Functional Safety tab